 - The Call-to-Book system helps us to streamline our appointment procedures to keep turnaround times to a minimum as it enables us to use any last minute appointment vacancies.

 - To help you estimate your turnaround time (the wait time from when you submit your registration to your appointment) see the clock counter available (right column).
 For example, the average turnaround time throughout 2016-17 was 19 days, but it could be less.
 Your wait time may be longer if you have limited availability or specific preferences.
 The time before your appointment can be used to explore self help resources and prepare to get the most out of your session.

-- The UCS does have some appointments available on Tuesday and Thursday evenings during term times, but these are limited, so your wait time for an appointment may be longer.
+- The Counselling Service does have some appointments available on Tuesday and Thursday evenings during term times, but these are limited, so your wait time for an appointment may be longer.

 - To help us maximise our efficiency and to keep wait times to a minimum, it is important that all our appointments are used.
 If you book/confirm an appointment, please ensure you prioritise attending as missed appointments can lead to increased waiting times overall.
 It is acceptable to negotiate time out of your working day to attend your appointment.

 - If you cancel an appointment, you may be able to re-book, but there may be several weeks' wait before another appointment can be made available.